Jayne Cortez: Poetry and performance

 During the summer of 1982, Cortez delivered There It Is, an earthshaking album containing several pieces that truly define her artistry.
-These include: "I See Chano Pozo," a joyously evocative salute to Dizzy Gillespie's legendary Cuban percussionist (whom she saw at a concert in Wrigley Field, Los Angeles, when she was 14); a searing indictment of patriarchal violence called "If the Drum Is a Woman", and "US/Nigerian Relations", which consists of the sentence "They want the oil/but they don't want the people" chanted dervish-like over an escalating, electrified free jazz blowout.
+These include: "I See Chano Pozo", a joyously evocative salute to Dizzy Gillespie's legendary Cuban percussionist (whom she saw at a concert in Wrigley Field, Los Angeles, when she was 14); a searing indictment of patriarchal violence called "If the Drum Is a Woman", and "US/Nigerian Relations", which consists of the sentence "They want the oil/but they don't want the people" chanted dervish-like over an escalating, electrified free jazz blowout.
 Recorded in 1986, her next album, Maintain Control, is especially memorable for Ornette Coleman's profoundly emotive saxophone on "No Simple Explanations", the unsettling "Deadly Radiation Blues", and the harshly gyrating "Economic Love Song", which is another of her tantrum-like repetition rituals, this time built around the words "Military spending, huge profits and death."

 Among several subsequent albums Cheerful & Optimistic (1994) stands out for the use of an African kora player and poignant currents of wistfulness during "Sacred Trees" and "I Wonder Who".
 Additionally, this album contains a convincing ode to anti-militarism in "War Devoted to War" and the close-to-the-marrow mini-manifestos "Samba Is Power" and "Find Your Own Voice".
 In 1996, her album Taking the Blues Back Home was released on Harmolodic/Verve; Borders of Disorderly Time, which appeared in 2002, featured guest artists Bobby Bradford, Ron Carter, and James Blood Ulmer.

 Cortez appeared on screen in the films Women in Jazz and Poetry in Motion by Ron Mann.

 Her impact upon the development of spoken-word performance art during the late 20th century has yet to be intelligently recognized.
 In some ways her confrontational political outspokenness and dead-serious cathartic performance technique place Cortez in league with Judith Malina and The Living Theater.
 According to the online African-American Registry, "her ability to push the acceptable limits of expression to address issues of race, sex and homophobia place her in a category that few other women occupy."

-Firespitter: The Collected Poems of Jayne Cortez, "a publication anticipated for over a decade", gathers together poems from 1969 to 2012, the year of Cortez's death, edited by Margaret Busby and with a foreword by Sapphire, published by Nightboat Books in 2025.